britteckler/santaclausmuseumcollection/pages/about.md

 This digital collection has been created by Brittany Eckler, a graduate student in Library Science at Indiana Unviversity Bloomington.
 She works as a Rural Archives Intern for the Santa Claus Museum & Village in partnership with The Center for Rural Engagement on their Sustaining Hoosier Communities project.
 Images of collection items belong to the Santa Claus Museum & Village.

-Brittany would like to thank the Director of Student Engagement for the Center for Rural Engagement, Colleen Rose, Santa Claus Museum and Village Director, Kathleen Crews, and also the remarkable Mrs. Koch for their assistance, knowledge, and kindness.
+Brittany would like to thank the Director of Student Engagement for the Center for Rural Engagement - Colleen Rose, Santa Claus Museum and Village Director - Kathleen Crews, and also the remarkable Mrs. Koch for their assistance, knowledge, and kindness.

 You can visit the Santa Claus Museum & Village!
 Located at 69 N State Road 245, Santa Claus, IN 47579-6363.